Hannibal, Missouri: Rich in History, Ready for Growth

 Healthcare is the region’s largest industry, with the hospital system serving as the number one employer and emphasizing access to quality care close to home.
 Manufacturing is also a major strength, supported by a steady workforce, shovel-ready land, and strong transportation infrastructure including roadways, railways, and river access.

 Beyond business, Hannibal provides a high quality of life, with strong schools, local festivals, arts, and a supportive community.
-Rich in history as the birthplace of Mark Twain, the area also has significant untapped potential for future growth.
+Rich in history as the boyhood home of Mark Twain, the area also has significant untapped potential for future growth.
 The Hannibal Regional Economic Development Council plays a central role in helping businesses and workforce talent relocate and succeed in the region through strong public and utility partnerships.